“IBM Watson Assistant is a SaaS offering from IBM to build conversational assistants.”

 IBM Watson Assistant uses artificial intelligence, which helps understand users in context and provides easy, fast, consistent, and accurate answers across various applications, devices, or channels.
 IBM Watson Assistant is built on natural language understanding (NLU), natural language processing (NLP), and machine learning (ML).”

-The first version was already very good, and IBM clients and partners were starting to take these advantages; for example Watson Assistant was used at the International Space Station.
-Here you can find some more details: CIMON brings AI to the International Space Station.
-Based on the feedback from clients, the IBM development and design team has created a brand new experience and added new functionalities to the service for example they expanded the integration possibilities with extensions.
+The first version was already excellent, and IBM clients and partners started taking these advantages; for example, Watson Assistant was used at the International Space Station.
+Here are more details: CIMON brings AI to the International Space Station.
+Based on client feedback, the IBM development and design team has created a new experience and added new functionalities to the service; for example, they expanded the integration possibilities with extensions.

 In this blog post I focus especially on custom extensions development and setup.